AI & Finance Weekly wk 26 · Jun 29 2026 sources verified Jun 2026

 Enterpriseplatforms & the market

-The concept · AI-native
+The concept · vertical integration

 For your desk